Trolleybuses in La Chaux-de-Fonds: History

 In April 2011, TRN announced that it wanted to replace the trolleybuses in La Chaux-de-Fonds by 2014 with hybrid buses, sparking vigorous protests.
 Two main reasons were given for TRN's decision: the many road work sites in the city hinder the circulation of trolleybuses, and the forthcoming redevelopment of the Place de la Gare would require an investment of 2.5 million Swiss francs just to move the overhead wires as part of the relocation of the bus terminal.
 Additionally, new trolleybuses, at 1.3 million francs per vehicle, were said to be much more costly to acquire than new hybrid buses, at 800,000 francs each.

 Effective 21 May 2014, all trolleybus service was suspended for the start of work on demolition and relocation of the bus terminal in front of the railway station, with removal of the trolleybus wiring there.
 At that time, TRN had not yet decided whether the wiring would be reinstated after completion of the work on the bus terminal, leaving open the possibility that the current suspension might eventually be made a permanent closure.

 In 2021, the Neuchâtel cantonal government announced that a reopening by 2023 is planned, after the acquisition of new trolleybuses.
 Most of the system's overhead wiring has been kept in place since the suspension that began in 2014.
 In connection with this plan, a new Van Hool trolleybus from the Geneva trolleybus system was brought to La Chaux-de-Fonds and made a test run under the wiring there on 25 November 2021.
+An order for 18 new trolleybuses was placed with Carrosserie Hess in 2021, with six due for delivery in 2023 and the other 12 not until 2026.
+As of autumn 2024, reopening of the trolleybus system was expected to take place in the first half of 2025.